Brandon Dunn

-Brandon Dunn (born September 5, 1992) is an American football nose tackle who is a free agent.
+Brandon Dunn (born September 5, 1992) is an American former professional football nose tackle who played in the National Football League (NFL) for the Chicago Bears and Houston Texans.
 He played college football at the University of Louisville.
-He has also been a member of the Chicago Bears and the Houston Texans of the National Football League (NFL).

-Early years
+Early life

 Dunn played high school football at Pleasure Ridge Park High School in Louisville, Kentucky, where he was a three-year starter and team captain.
 He was the team's Most Valuable Player and best offensive lineman in 2009.
 Dunn was also the team's top defensive lineman in 2008.
 He recorded 65 tackles and 16 sacks as a senior, including 30 solo tackles.
 He also recorded 50 tackles and 16 sacks his junior year.